OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

 #.
 Choose  :menuselection:`Mapbender` from the start menu or visit http://localhost/mapbender3/app.php

+#.
+The application will take a few moments to start up

 If you have any difficulties running Mapbender, please check whether your Apache web server and your PostgreSQL database are running.